Wondering what to do with your summer blooming hydrangeas this summer after all of those gorgeous big flowering heads start to fade?

 Following this little tip also helps with one other major chore that can help your plant grow and bloom better – and that is deadheading blooms as your hydrangea stops blooming.

-Avoid Late Fertilizing – How To Prune Hydrangeas
+Avoid Late Fertilizing – What To Do With Summer Blooming Hydrangeas After They Bloom!

 As mentioned earlier in the article, hydrangeas are not heavy feeders.
 Too much fertilizer will actually hinder bloom development.
 Instead of creating more blooms, the bush will only use the extra energy to grow bigger.